 Very brief introduction about these three functions

-Whether we leave our car for servicing, pay our utility bills or buy an electronic item, we want receipt for all these.
+Whether we leave our car for servicing, pay our utility bills or buy an electronic item, we want a receipt for all these.

-2) It is evidence of contact of carriage: So it is only evidence that there is a contract of carriage between shipper and carrier but it is not the contract of carriage itself.
+So it acts only as evidence that there is a contract of carriage between shipper and carrier but it is not the contract of the carriage itself.

 While the ship is in the sea passage, the present owner of the cargo can negotiate with the potential buyer of the cargo and if agreed he can transfer the ownership of the cargo by transferring the bill of lading to him.

 About Capt Rajeev Jassal

 Capt.
-Rajeev Jassal has sailed for over 19 years mainly on crude oil, product and chemical tankers.
+Rajeev Jassal has sailed for over 24 years mainly on crude oil, product and chemical tankers.
 He holds MBA in shipping & Logistics degree from London.
 He has done extensive research on quantitatively measuring Safety culture onboard and safety climate ashore which he believes is the most important element for safer shipping.

 Learn the difficult concepts of sailing described in a easy and story-telling way.
 These detailed and well researched articles provides value reading for all ranks.